hasinhayder/essential-jquery-plugins/readme.md

 ###Typography
 [CircleType.js](http://circletype.labwire.ca/): Circletype.js is a tiny (2.7kb) jQuery plugin that lets you set type on a circle and allows to use any font
-[FitText](http://fittextjs.com/): Fittext makes any text to fit in the container of any size
+[FitText](http://fittextjs.com/): Fittext makes any text to fit in the container of any size [FlowType](http://simplefocus.com/flowtype/): Web typography at its finest: font-size and line-height based on element width.

 ###UI Elements - Calendar
 [CLNDR](http://kylestetz.github.io/CLNDR/): A jQuery Calendar Plugin